-There are things that can be done to prevent blood clots after surgery.
-The most important thing you can do is to relay your medical history to your doctor.
+There are several things you can do to prevent blood clots after surgery.
+The most important thing you can do is discuss your medical history with your doctor.
 If you have a history of blood clots or are currently taking drugs or medications, you should inform your doctor.

 Some blood disorders can lead to problems with clotting and cause problems after surgery.
 Taking aspirin has also been shown to help with blood clots, so starting an aspirin regimen can be helpful.

 Before surgery, your doctor will take all of the necessary precautions to prevent blood clots.
-After surgery, they will make sure that your arm or legs are elevated, in order to help increase circulation.
+After surgery, they will make sure that your arms or legs are elevated, to help increase circulation.

 If you have a high risk of clots, your doctor may observe and monitor you using serial duplex ultrasound scans.
-Thrombolytics, clot-dissolving medications, may be used in high-risk pulmonary embolism (PE) cases.
+Clot-dissolving medications called thrombolytics may be used if you have a high risk of pulmonary embolism (PE) or deep vein thrombosis (DVT).
 These medications are injected into your bloodstream.